How to Create a Shareable Invitation

 5. Go back into your standalone email and paste the Public Form URL into the 'Web Address (URL)' field

-Make sure to save all your changes and send your sharable invitation to your Invitee List when ready!
+Make sure to save all your changes and send your sharable email invitation to your Invitee List when ready!

 Again, using this option will create duplicate guest records (the existing ones in your Invitee List and the newly created ones inside your Public Form Guest List) inside your event so if you'd like to stop this from happening please use the alternative option below.

-Option B: Using a standard Private Form RSVP Invitation and additionally hyperlinking a Public Form URL in the email text
+Option B: Using a Private Form RSVP Invitation and additionally hyperlinking a Public Form URL in the email text

 A private form is only accessible via the unique, personalized form URL that each guest receives through their individual RSVP Invitation email - it is automatically embedded in the RSVP button (i.e. you don't need to do configure anything to set this up).